jamwaffles/jamwaffles.github.io/content/announcing-ethercrab.md

 Now we'll create a clone of the client (well, the `Arc` that wraps it) so we can pass it to a second task.
-Again, we don't need a lock or mutex because the methods on `Client` are `&self`, `Client` is `Sync`, and EtherCrab's internals are concurrency safe.
+Again, we don't need a lock or mutex because the methods on `Client` are `&self`, `Client` is `Sync`, and EtherCrab's internals are thread safe.

 ```rust
 let client_slow = client.clone();